unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - Add support for `ApplicationView.GetSpanningRects`
 - Add base support for API Extensibility through `Uno.Foundation.Extensibility.ApiExtensibility` and `ApiExtensionAttribute`
 - Add support for Surface Duo through the `Uno.UI.DualScreen` package
+- Add support for enums in x:Bind functions
+- Add XamlReader support for Primitive static resources

 ### Breaking changes
 - [Android] Enable support for non-native `Popup` by default.
 Can be deactivated through `FeatureConfiguration.Popup.UseNativePopup` set to true (See #2533 for more details)